-After adding your keyword to the Keyword profiler in the Questions section, you will be able to view the following information:
+After adding your keyword to the Keyword Profiler in the Questions section, you can review the following data:

 - Keyword search volume – average monthly search volume on Google (during the previous 12-month period).